peteygao/peteygao.github.io/_posts/2023-12-15-pulse-audio-ubuntu-22-04-dummy-output.md

 ## Time to fix "Dummy Output"!

 For the savvy reader, you'll have noticed `(pulse) audio` within the first paragraph.
 This is indeed the culprit.
-For some reason, if the audio is player and gets disconnected, there is a bug wherein pulseaudio gets stuck on "Dummy Output".
+For some reason, if the audio is playing and the device gets disconnected, there is a bug wherein pulseaudio gets stuck on "Dummy Output".

-The fix then, is quit simple:
+The fix is quite simple with two options:

 1) Reboot your machine (ahaha, who does this anymore?
 This is 2023, and we're going for 20 years of uptime baby!)
 2) Restart `pulseaudio` service.